-Have you noticed that when you are doing something that you are passionate with, time seems to just pass and taking your fears and worries with it?
+Have you noticed that when you are doing something that you are passionate with, time seems to just pass while taking your fears and worries with it?
 Or how, after accomplishing something, the artists are blooming and inspired?
 Maybe you’ve even experienced the flow of love or sexual energy after spoiling in a creative endeavor.
 This is not a misconception: Having a creative hobby that you are passionate about– whether it’s cooking, dance, or visual art — is a great way to practice self-love, strengthen your second and fourth chakras, and generally have a juicier life.

 And the juicier we feel about ourselves, the more visible we are to potential partners.
 Creative play makes us more attractive, creates receptivity in the field and “attraction” chakras, as well as cultivates all-important self-love.